djmitche/proj/README.md

 in addition to the SSH section options (with the exception of hostname) given above.

+The following is the minimal policy that the access/secret key pair must have:

+    {
+      "Statement": [
+        {
+          "Resource": [
+            "*"
+          ],
+          "Action": [
+            "ec2:DescribeInstances"
+          ],
+          "Effect": "Allow",
+          "Sid": "Stmt1462218813000"
+        },
+        {
+          "Resource": [
+            "arn:aws:ec2:<region>:<accountNumber>:instance/<instanceId>"
+          ],
+          "Action": [
+            "ec2:StartInstances",
+          ],
+          "Effect": "Allow",
+          "Sid": "Stmt1462218813001"
+        }
+      ],
+      "Version": "2012-10-17"
+    }

+Note that this allows DescribeInstances for all instances.
+Amazon does not provide more granular control of this method.

 ### shell

 The `shell` section configures the search for shell initialization files.